 Current humanitarian issues and the contexts in which they occur from a global perspective.
-Focus on related cultural and linguistic issues.
-Taught in English with projects in the student's target language.
+Focus on related cultural issues.
+Taught in English.

-LANG 470 4 S Language, Culture & Film
+LANG 470 Language, Culture & Film

 Examination and discussion of cultural, historical, socio-economic, and political issues portrayed in selected foreign language films.
 Discussions in English with films and projects in the student's target language.